 From home offices to shared co-ops to converted cabins, our illustrators’ studios inform their creative practice.
 Considering their wide range of media and style, it is no wonder that everyone’s space looks and functions differently.
-Today we bring you an exclusive peak into each of their creative realms located around the globe with the following illustrator studio tours.
+Today we bring you an exclusive peak into each of their creative realms located around the globe with the following studio tours.

 Dahl Taylor: Shared studio space in downtown Albany, New York